DavidRother/cooking_zoo/README.md

 In this file add a new class of your object and let it inherit from the desired class in abstract_classes.py.
 To get specific implementation details you can look at another inherited object class.

-Then add a new entry to the StringToClass dictionary and the class to the GAME_CLASSES list at the bottom of the world_objects.py file.
+Then add a new entry to the StringToClass dictionary and the class to the GAME_CLASSES and the GAME_CLASSES_STATE_LENGTH list at the bottom of the world_objects.py file.
+The GAME_CLASSES_STATE_LENGTH List contains tuples with the class and the corresponding state length for the feature matrix representation.
-Then navigate to the cooking_zoo.py file in the environment folder and add your new object to the GAME_OBJECTS_STATEFUL list.

 ### Recipes